-Cree and First Nations peoples have viewed Manitou Sakhahigan as a sacred site with healing waters for many years before Christianity.
+Cree and other First Nations peoples have viewed Manitou Sakhahigan as a sacred site with healing waters for many years before Christianity.
 The Roman Catholic Church sent missionaries , and in 1843 Father Thibault renamed the lake after his patron saint, Anne.

 When the Canadian National Railway opened up the country west of Edmonton in 1920 White and European settlers took up summer lots and the Summer Village of Alberta Beach was created.

 Henry William White and Kate Elizabeth Butterworth White immigrated to Winnipeg, Manitoba Canada from London, England in 1904.
 No part of England is more than 50 kilometers from the seaside, so it is not surprising they continued this habit and took their five children to Grand Beach on Lake Winnipeg.